wp-plugins/very-simple-favicon-manager/readme.txt

 == INSTALLATION ==
-After installation upload your favicon (.ico file or .png file) and/or app icon (.png file) in the media library.
+After installation upload your favicon (.ico file or .png file) and/or your IOS or Android app icon (.png file) in the media library.

 Copy file link.